zoolanders/documentation/src/pages/essentials-for-yootheme-pro/auth/drivers/twitter-oauth.md

 ---

-## Authentication
+## Custom Twitter Dev App

-Due to Twitter API policies updates is not longer possible to use the ZOOlanders oAuth, instead you must setup a custom Twitter Dev App and use your own credentials.
+Due to Twitter API policies it is not possible to use a ZOOlanders oAuth App, instead you must setup a custom Twitter Dev App and use your own credentials.
 We have listed all the steps required below.
-Once ready, copy the resulting informations (Client ID, Client Secret and Refresh Token) into the respective fields.
+Once ready, copy the resulting informations (`Client ID`, `Client Secret` and `Refresh Token`) into the respective fields.

 {% callout type="warning" title="ZOOlanders OAuth" %}
-Beware that it's a pretty technical process that requires some development skill like interacting with REST APIs.
+Beware that it's a technical process that requires some development skills like interacting with REST APIs.
 {% /callout %}

 ### Step 1.
 Create a new Developer Application